 Market changes take many forms:

-- This can be caused by factors relating to changes in social norms, access to information, a new set of options or alternatives and changes in customer expectations.
+Changes in social norms, access to information, a new set of options or alternatives and changes in customer expectations all impact customer behavior.

 This alters markets and impacts a company’s competitive position.

 Disruption is often in the form of technologies and business models.